4GeeksAcademy/css-tutorial-exercises-course/exercises/10-Your-Own-Font/README.md

 # `10` Your Own Font

-Yo canfind Google Fonts here: https://fonts.google.com
+You can find Google Fonts here: https://fonts.google.com

 Pick your favorite one, and then use it by linking your website with the URL in which the font is stored.
 You have to do that in the `<head>` tag of the HTML document like this: